waltherwj/AI-and-FEA-model/README.md

 **3** - Use the trained neural network to create a new element

+### How?

+* Feed inputs and geometry, target is displacement field > learns mapping to displacement field
+  * This step is only done so that it can learn how to map inputs to displacement and not be reliant on a third party model to generate a displacement field.
+The end goal is to have the displacement field be directly fed into the network experimentally.
+* Feed displacement field into another neural network, which learns a mapping from that into a simplified stress and strain output at selected nodes, in essence creating a super-element if the displacement field step, which is intermediary, is not considered.

 ### Bonus Objectives

 **1** - Have the network itself impose new conditions on the model in an adversarial  way to ensure robustness